0x80/de-kersenboomgaard/README.md

 # Ateliers Kersenboomgaard Website

 A modern website for the Kersenboomgaard artist studios in Utrecht, showcasing artists, courses, and events.
-Built with Next.js, React, Tailwind CSS, and ShadCN UI components.

 ## 🚀 Quick Start